ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 # Conclusion

-While Angular states it’s performance driven out of the box, it is very important to optimise where possible especially when building a large Enterprise Angular Application.
+While Angular states it’s performance driven out of the box, it is very important to optimise, where possible, especially when building a large Enterprise Angular Application.
-As you can see it’s not that difficult to integrate so why wouldn’t you?
+As you can see it’s not that difficult to integrate, so why wouldn’t you?
 Every bit of data that doesn’t end up downloading to the device of your users is a bless.

 **Hat tip:** Try to integrate these changes when setting up your project.